 Over time, the population became older as many tenants stayed for years and other couples and families moved in.
 A growing list of retail businesses in the building drew people to what The Philadelphia Inquirer described as a “vertical city.”

-In 1979, the owners of The Philadelphian announced its conversion from rental apartments to condominiums.
+In 1979, the owners of The Philadelphian announced its conversion from rental apartments to a condominium.
 The Chicago group handling the conversion told The Inquirer that two-thirds of the renters were buying units in the building.

 Many of the features that attracted tenants then remain popular today.
 The location, five minutes from Fairmount Park and 15 minutes from Center City, has only grown more desirable.
 The spacious rooms still offer rare value in the condo market, and no other building provides The Philadelphian’s generous array of amenities.